 Here is what happens in a stucco inspection:

 - An inspector comes out and visually looks at the property for various signs of damage on the exterior.
-Things like stains on the surface, or pieces of wood debris on the ground.
+Things like stains on the surface, small cracks in the stucco, or pieces of wood debris on the ground

 - They stick a moisture meter into the holes and detect how much water is back there.